 As well as the location shooting, Against the Wind, features a European actor who would go on to greater things.
 Simone Signoret plays an SOE (Special Operations Executive) operative in the first of her four British films.
 She had worked in bit parts in French cinema under the German Occupation (her part-Jewish background meant she couldn’t get an actor’s permit) and she was only just beginning to establish herself in lead roles in French films after the war.
 She had worked alongside Françoise Rosay in 1946 on the French feature Back Streets of Paris.
 Rosay had appeared in two Ealing films in 1944-5 and perhaps she made the connection with the studio possible?
 Simone Signoret was following Mai Zetterling who played a German young woman in Frieda and again, later, in Portrait from Life as a European actor giving more authenticity to roles in British films made partly in Europe.
 Simone Simon appeared in a Georges Simenon adaptation, Temptation Harbour in 1947.
 The other two French-speaking roles in Against the Wind are played by the French-Canadian Paul Dupuis (in UK films since 1943) and the French actor Gisèle Préville, another occasional visitor to UK film productions.

 The film’s story came from J. Elder Wills, adapted by Michael Pertwee and final script by T. E. B. Clarke who continued his partnership with Charles Crichton from Hue and Cry (1947).
 The story enables one of Ealing’s familiar ensemble films.
 Top billing goes to Robert Beatty who plays a Canadian Catholic priest who has a ‘mission’ in Belgium (in Brussels, so in a predominantly French-speaking city).
-At the start of the film we see him arriving at the National History Museum in South Kensington on his way to reporting to the Belgian section of SOE where he meets James Robertson Justice as the section chief and a number of both new and experienced agents, principally Max (Jack Hawkins), Michèle (Signoret), Picquart (Dupuis), Julie (Préville) and Emile (John Slater).
+At the start of the film we see him arriving at the National History Museum in South Kensington on his way to reporting to the Belgian section of SOE where he meets James Robertson Justice as the section chief and a number of both new and experienced agents, principally Max (Jack Warner), Michèle (Signoret), Picquart (Dupuis), Julie (Préville) and Emile (John Slater).
 The leader of the group is Andrew (Peter Illing) and the explosives expert is Duncan (Gordon Jackson).
 The film helps to establish what are now the familiar conventions of ‘secret agent’/commando films.

 The first half of the narrative involves training and team bonding and the second half is taken up by a major mission which involves all the group members (except Robertson Justice who as ‘head of the training school’ is presumably looking for the next group).
 The first half probably condemned the film in the US where the reviewers of the New York Times and Variety find it dull, waiting for the action to start.
 They might be right in that an early action sequence could work to engage the audience, but I found the script interesting in these early scenes.
 I do wonder if there is any influence of Rossellini’s war films involved here?
 The most obvious model would be Paisa (1946) with its narratives about the combined work of Allied agents and Italian partisans.
 Since Paisa didn’t get a UK release until late 1948 this seems unlikely but perhaps the long shots favoured by Rossellini to show partisan action were known.
 Lionel Banes, or perhaps a second unit cinematographer, employs the long shots in the final action sequences including an attack on a train.
 This immediately brings to mind La battaille du rail (France 1946) and the later The Train (France-US 1964).
 Ealing had good co-operation from the Belgian authorities but their action sequences are on a smaller scale.
 Even so, I think they are impressive.
 The long shot technique does help to emphasise collective action.
 We do get to see closer compositions for each of the characters as their individual narratives reach a climax but we are always aware that they are part of a team.